Dharma Satya Nusantara Tbk

 -

-The company reports names and coordinates of all third-party supplying plantations, however it does not provide maps of these plantations.
+The company discloses the names and coordinates of all third-party supplying plantations, however, it does not provide geo-referenced maps that clearly outline estate boundaries.
+Additionally, the information is over two years old.

 -